DaveBitter/next-boilerplate/README.md

 * `eslint` - Runs ESLint for all TypeScript files
 * `stylelint` - Runs Stylelint for all SCSS files

+### Configuration
+#### Meta information (SEO)
+Boilerplate loads some meta information in the head for SEO and social media platforms.
+You can easily alter the meta information in `meta.config.js` to your liking.

+#### Progressive Web App (PWA)
+By default, Next Boilerplate loads a service worker (`public/sw.js`) and a manifest file (`public/manifest.json`).
+The PWA caches all requests to be used offline and uses the manifest to meet the minimum requirements of a PWA to be installable.
+You can alter these files to your liking.

 ### Tech stack
 #### Next.js
 Next Boilerplate uses [Next.js](https://nextjs.org/)  to